 This course introduces statistical methods for describing and analyzing quantitative data in sociology.
 Broadly speaking, it covers three major components:

-• inferential statistics for generalizing beyond sample data to make predictions.
+(3) inferential statistics for generalizing beyond data to make predictions.

-This course focuses on univariate analysis (e.g., distribution and description of a single variable) and bivariate analysis (e.g., relationship between two variables).
+In terms of the number of variables involved in the analysis, this course mainly examines univariate analysis (e.g., the distribution and description of a single variable) and bivariate analysis (e.g., the relationship between a pair of variables).

 Course objectives